linusboyle/garden/content/idea/weakest liberal precondition.md

 ---
 title: weakest liberal precondition
 date: 2021-03-08
 tags:
+aliases:
+  - 最弱前置条件
 ---

 # weakest liberal precondition

 $wlp([[S]],\phi)$ stands for **weakest liberal precondition** of $\phi$ under program S.

-Here, the term “weakest” means “least restrictive” or “most general”, and ”liberal” refers to the fact that this precondition need not guarantee termination of S.
+Here, the term 'weakest' means 'least restrictive' or  'most general', and 'liberal' refers to the fact that this precondition need not guarantee termination of S.

 ## Computing WP